jeffrpowell/listaway/README.md

 # Listaway

 This self-hostable application allows authenticated users to publish one or more lists of items publicly.
 These lists can either be for tracking purposes (e.g. a list of books to read, a list of components in a custom computer build, a list of favorite local places, etc.) or for wishlist purposes (e.g. a gift wishlist, a list of tasks you need help with, etc.).
 The items can be freeform text or a URL to details about the item.
-The public link (which you control) to these lists do not require authentication.
+Shared lists incorporate a random string in the URL to give a little protection against guessing (thus allowing you to share the link and access it without requiring authentication).

 ## Quick start